bitsbymax/Notes/Angular.md

 #### Injectors Hierarchy

 - If a component requires a dependency, Angular first looks for it in the `node (element) injector` of the component.
-- If it isn’t defined in the providers array, then the framework looks at the parent component.
+- If it isn't defined in the providers array, then the framework looks at the parent component.
 This process repeats for as long as Angular finds a dependency in an ancestor.
-- If the dependency isn’t found, the next phase is searching in the `environment injector` (or the `module injector` in the case of module-based applications), and then the `environment root injector`.
+- If the dependency isn't found, the next phase is searching in the `environment injector` (or the `module injector` in the case of module-based applications), and then the `environment root injector`.
 - Finally, the `platform injector` is checked.
 - If Angular reaches the `null injector` an error is thrown.